My Bonnie Lies over the Ocean

-"My Bonnie Lies Over the Ocean", or simply "My Bonnie", is a traditional Scottish folk song and children’s song that is popular in Western culture.
+"My Bonnie Lies Over the Ocean", or simply "My Bonnie", is a traditional folk song and children’s song that is popular in Western culture.
 It is listed in Roud Folk Song Index as No. 1422.
 The song has been recorded by numerous artists since the beginning of the 20th century, and many parody versions also exist.

-The best known recording of the song may be a rock and roll version titled "My Bonnie" by Tony Sheridan and The Beatles, recorded in the first ever commercial recording session that featured The Beatles.
+The best known recording of the song may be a rock and roll version titled "My Bonnie" by Tony Sheridan and the Beatles, recorded in the first-ever commercial recording session that featured the Beatles.
 The resulting single is generally regarded as the Beatles' first single.

 History

 The song's origin is uncertain, but one hypothesis holds that it was originally written about Charles Edward Stuart, known as "Bonnie Prince Charlie".
 After Charles's defeat at the Battle of Culloden in 1746 and his subsequent exile, his Jacobite supporters could have sung the song or one like it in support of him, with the gender-neutral term "Bonnie" allowing it to be disguised as a song of lost love.

 In 1881, under the duo of pseudonyms H. J. Fuller and J. T. Wood, Charles E. Pratt published sheet music for "Bring Back My Bonnie to Me".
 Theodore Raph, in his 1964 book American Song Treasury: 100 Favorites, writes people were requesting the song at sheet music stores in the 1870, and Pratt was convinced to publish a version of it under the pseudonyms.
 The song became a big hit, especially popular with college singing groups, but also for any group singing.

 Another song from the English tradition titled "My Barney Lies over the Ocean" has a slightly different melody, and it is said to be an antecedent of "My Bonnie".
-In the liner notes for 1975 album "For Pence and Spicy Ale" where the English traditional singing group The Watersons recorded a version, the musicologist A. L. Lloyd says about "My Barney": "A stage song favoured by Irish comedians from the 1860s on.
+In the liner notes for the 1975 album "For Pence and Spicy Ale" for which the English traditional singing group the Watersons recorded a version, the musicologist A. L. Lloyd says about "My Barney": "A stage song favoured by Irish comedians from the 1860s on.
 During the 1880s, apparently on American university campuses, close harmony groups remade it into the better-known—and even more preposterous—'My Bonny Lies over the Ocean'.
 Watersons had this from Bob Davenport who learnt it from a Frank Quinn 78."